 - Add the rest of the ingredients and mix.
 I just used my hands, but you can use a rubber spatula to mix everything up.

 - Cover and chill in the fridge for 15 minutes.

 Form and bake the meatballs

-To serve: Toss the meatballs in your favorite tomato sauce and let them cook for a few minutes in the sauce.
-Plate, top with some fresh basil and grated parmesan and ENJOY!
+- To serve: Heat some tomato sauce in a skillet on the stove to low heat.
+Once hot and starting to bubble toss the meatballs in the tomato sauce and let them cook for 1-2 minutes in the sauce.
+Plate, top with some fresh basil and grated parmesan, and ENJOY!

 - How to pick a ripe eggplant.
 To choose a ripe eggplant, go for one that is small to medium in size and not too large since larger eggplant will not have as much flavor and tend to be less sweet and more bitter in taste.
 You also want to look for eggplant that has a smooth, shiny skin that is pretty uniform in color.
 Test ripeness by pressing a finger lightly on the skin of the eggplant.
 If it leaves an imprint then it is ripe!